Columbia ISA Audio Video

 DSP (digital signal processor) modes use a computer chip to duplicate the sound characteristics of a concert hall and other listening environments.
 A bass-boost switch amplifies the deepest sounds, and midnight mode reduces loud sounds and amplifies quiet ones in music or soundtracks.

-Sometimes called ?one touch,? a settings memory lets you store settings for each source to minimize differences in volume, tone, and other settings when switching between sources.
+Sometimes called one touch, a settings memory lets you store settings for each source to minimize differences in volume, tone, and other settings when switching between sources.
 A similar feature, loudness memory, is limited to volume settings alone.

-Tape monitor lets you either listen to one source as you record a second on a tape deck or listen to the recording as it?s being made.
+Tape monitor lets you either listen to one source as you record a second on a tape deck or listen to the recording as its being made.
 Automatic radio tuning includes such features as seek (automatic searching for the next in-range station) and 20 to 40 presets to call up your favorite stations.

 Direct tuning of frequencies lets you tune a radio station by entering its frequency on a keypad.